measuring tape with notebook and pencil

 • Technical textiles

-• Fabric trading and exports
+• Fabric trading and export operations

-• Academic and training institutions
+• Textile education and training

-• Adjust fabric width and GSM easily
+• Adjust GSM and width easily

-• Include waste percentage for realistic estimates
+• Add waste percentage for more realistic planning

-For textile students, learning meter to kg conversion strengthens:
+For textile students, learning this topic strengthens:

 • Fabric engineering fundamentals

-• Costing and consumption concepts
+• Costing knowledge

-• Production planning skills
+• Consumption planning skills

 Conclusion